 We can help you with the next step call us today 502-221-9938

 There are a number of different types of anxiety disorders that people suffer from including generalized anxiety disorder (GAD), panic disorder, and phobia-related disorders.
 Stress is an expected part of anybody’s life but anxiety disorders involve more than just temporary worry or fear.
 For a person with an anxiety disorder, the feeling doesn’t go away.
 It can get worse over time and it can even interfere with daily activities such as job performance, schoolwork, and personal relationships.
 Fortunately, at Landmark Outpatient Services, our staff can help with anxiety management to allow patients to overcome some of these issues.

 Obsessive Compulsive Disorder, or OCD, is a common and long-lasting disorder in which a person deals with uncontrollable thoughts and behaviors that they feel the urge and need to repeat over and over again.
 Some of these behaviors can include excessive cleaning, arranging and rearranging things in a certain way, and repeatedly checking that a door is locked or a light is turned off.

-Similar to depression, someone who has bipolar disorder will experience episodes of extremely low, depressed moods that can meet the criteria for clinical depression.
+Similar to depression, bipolar symptoms include episodes of extreme lows and depressed moods that can meet the criteria for clinical depression.
 However, individuals with bipolar disorder will also experience extreme highs characterized by euphoria, an instance referred to as “mania”.